lukesalamone/deep-q-trading-agent/README.md

 The following shows the performance of NumQ evaluated on NASDAQ.
 ![numq eval on nasdaq](src/img/evaluation_numq_nasdaq.png)

 It is important to note that the data used to do the transfer learning section has a significantly shorter timeline than the data from the paper, limiting the agents' ability to achieve better results.
+Furthermore, we can see that from most plots, the agent is making a profit until early 2020 when there was a crash due to the pandemic.
+This occurs near the end of the data and results in a drop in profits more so than if the agent just did a buy and hold before the crash.
+Because using the same test period as the paper would have significantly limited our training size, we used all the data we could and kept this as the test period.

 # Conclusion